18F/foia-recommendations/research-plan.md

 # FOIA platform research plan

-This is a living document.
-It will be updated over the course of the coming weeks as we learn more from our users and as we hone in our hypotheses.
+_This is a living document.
+It will be updated over the course of the coming weeks as we learn more from our users and as we hone in our hypotheses._

+We started by working with DOJ and OMB to identify a vision for the platform that would serve as the focus for our research: “An easy way for people to access government information.
+If existing information isn’t found, to submit and track a FOIA request, helping the requestor to send an easily answerable request to the right agency.”

+We then conducted a thorough review of materials already in place on the web and interviews with dozens of people who have filed FOIA requests and those who handle incoming requests, we developed hypotheses.
+Our hypotheses were focused on the FOIA system in general, the primary challenges that users and stakeholders are facing, and possible ways to solve those challenges.
+We then built rough prototypes to test those hypotheses through usability tests with new and experienced FOIA requesters.
+We also met with agencies to identify issues or flaws in our interoperability hypotheses.

+Based on our findings in those tests, we created the recommendations in this document and the user stories that we think are necessary for fulfilling those recommendations.

+In short, our next steps are to prioritize those user stories, and then break down the top priority stories into features that we can start building.
+Those top priority user stories and the features that we build to support them will form our minimum viable product.

 ## Background